rackerlabs/rackspace-how-to/content/cloud-servers/create-an-inbound-port-allow-rule-for-windows-firewall-2008.md

 4. This step of the Wizard specifies which ports the rule is applied to and whether that rule applies to connections established using the TCP and UDP protocol.

    - If *no* specific ports are applicable, apply the rule to all local ports by selecting **All local ports**.
-   - If specifc ports are applicable, select **Specific local ports**, then fill in the port(s), seperating each port with a comma.
+   - If specifc ports are applicable, select **Specific local ports**, and then fill in the port(s), seperating each port with a comma.

     <img src="{% asset_path cloud-servers/create-an-inbound-port-allow-rule-for-windows-firewall-2008/inboundport2.png %}" alt="inboundport2.png" />

 5. Because this is an allow rule, select whether to allow this traffic over all connections (secure and insecure) or only if the connection is secure.
-If you require the connection to be secure you can also specify if it also requires Encryption or if it overrides block rules.
+If you require a secure connection, you can specify whether it also requires encryption, or if it overrides block rules.
 Click **Next** to continue.

     <img src="{% asset_path cloud-servers/create-an-inbound-port-allow-rule-for-windows-firewall-2008/inboundport3.png %}" alt="inboundport3.png" />

-6. Select which profiles the rule applies to.
+6. Select the profiles to which this rule applies.

-   - The "Domain" profile applies when the inbound connection is coming from an interface with the "Domain" profile selected.
+   - The *Domain* profile applies when the inbound connection is coming from an interface with the "Domain" profile selected.
-   - The "Private" profile applies when the inbound connection is coming from a source network that has selected Private for its profile.
+   - The *Private* profile applies when the inbound connection is coming from a source network that has selected Private for its profile.
-   - The "Public" profile applies to all connections coming from a source whose profile is set to Public.
+   - The *Public* profile applies to all connections coming from a source whose profile is set to Public.

    Click **Next** to continue.

     <img src="{% asset_path cloud-servers/create-an-inbound-port-allow-rule-for-windows-firewall-2008/inboundrulewiz6.png %}" alt="inboundrulewiz6.png" />

-7. Give the rule a name and any description you would like.
+7. Give the rule a name and any description that you want.
 Click **Finish** to create the rule and go back to the main screen.

-### Next steps
+### Next step

 [Create an image of a server and restore a server form a saved image](/how-to/create-an-image-of-a-server-and-restore-a-server-from-a-saved-image)